Request for Solutions:

 3) Produce additional models and lessons for the Stryker A1 and other variants which are compliant with the approved FMT-CC architecture and the vehicle specific training requirements.

-4) Produce an exportable DTT which is compliant with the approved FMT-CC architecture, the vehicle specific training requirements, and in accordance with the Common Core standalone DTT objective requirement.
+5) Produce an exportable DTT which is compliant with the approved FMT-CC architecture, the vehicle specific training requirements, and in accordance with the Common Core standalone DTT objective requirement.
+Exportable is defined as being transportable (i.e. the schoolhouse being able to move the system or a portion of the system to provide training in another location).

 Follow-on Products: Follow-on products will include software design description, source code, interface capability and interface design documents (ICD/IDD), production level technical data package, system specifications.